 Investing for Sustainability

 Our Estates Strategy is currently being reviewed, and will incorporate sustainability as an integral consideration in the future development of the University.
-All of our new buildings will be designed to achieve the BREEAM “Excellent” rating as a minimum.
-Recently completed developments achieving this rating are the multi-million pound Pontio building, the Marine Centre Wales in Menai Bridge, and the St Marys Student Village.
+Completed developments in previous years achieved the BREEAM 'Excellent' rating including the multi-million pound Pontio building, the Marine Centre Wales in Menai Bridge, and the St Marys Student Village.
 Significant development of the University’s Science Quarter on Deiniol Road is proposed, whilst the Menai Science Park in Gaerwen was completed in 2018.

 We are also embarking on an ambitious “Invest to Save” energy efficiency programme as we seek to achieve our long term objectives and targets.
 Each year the University makes 5% of its energy costs available for such initiatives.
 Recent examples include Horticultural LED lighting in our Henfaes and Memorial glasshouses, the installation of waterless urinals, retrofitting water efficient shower heads in our halls of residences, and the purchase of electric vehicles to replace end of life diesel vans in our Property and Campus Services fleet.
 If you have a suggestion for such a project please get in touch with firstname.lastname@example.org.